 Next to Leidse Square is Vondelpark, which was my favorite spot.
-I biked along the path and had an afternoon meal (a veggie egg quiche and salad) at Groot Melkhuis, a little cafe on the water.
+I biked along the path and had an afternoon meal (a veggie egg quiche) at Groot Melkhuis, a little cafe on the water.

 My other favorite strip of restaurants was at Spuistraat.
-I ate at Cafe Luxembourg, which had great window views and a buffalo mozzarella salad that was a-maze.
+I ate at Cafe Luxembourg, which had great window views and a buffalo mozzarella dish that was a-maze.
 (Grilled veggies and sweet pepper pesto… yes please!)